 The legal framework that you need to comply with is founded on four acts:

 This legal framework is not overly complex, but it is very broad.
-FOI, POFA, and especially HRA refer to a great deal of topics besides data from CCTV cameras.
+FOI, POFA, and especially HRA refer to a great deal of topics besides data from domestic CCTV cameras.
 This has prompted various government and industry bodies to issue their own documents, detailing the responsibilities of CCTV users and recommending compliance solutions.

 The Information Commissioner’s Office (ICO) issues a data protection code of practice for surveillance cameras and personal information.